 Of the numerous wine festivals that may be found across France, Les Sarmentelles de Beaujeu is one of the most impressive.
 Beginning on the third Thursday of November, this five-day French harvest festival comprises wine tasting, vineyard tours in vintage cars, music concerts, dancing competitions, fireworks and a torchlight procession.

-Sommeliers can compete in the renowned wine-tasting competition, with the winner taking home their own body-weight in wine!
-This event is the culmination of a year of hard work for wine-producers, and they are typically eager to show off the fruits of their labour and enjoy the party.
+Sommeliers can compete in the renowned wine-tasting competition, with the winner taking home their own body weight in wine!
+This event is the culmination of a year of hard work for wine producers in France, and they are typically eager to show off the fruits of their labour and enjoy the party.